fduran/sadservers/README.md

 ## Roadmap

+- Proxy server with SSL for ssh-to-web service.
+(WIP)
 - Registering users.
 - Timing solutions (this will allow to show a leaderboard).
 - Multi-VM scenarios (troubleshooting Kubernetes for example).
 - HTTPS for the agent. (a smart person could reverse-engineer and replace it ahem)
-- Proxy server with SSL for ssh-to-web service.
 - Save & replay user command history.
 - OS package repository cache/proxy server.
-- Architecture diagram.

 ## Contact